JAlcocerT/JAlcocerT/content/blog/tinker-android-Pixel8Pro.md

 3. The charging time is not the quickest.
 It can go up to ~25W.

+> For comparison, a s6 lite tablet loads at 15w

 I like that it charges slow during the night, according to your alarm time.

 ### Fav Apps for the Pixel